arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ## Plate Node

 The Plate Node is designed to provide a stable and secure mounting solution for your Arduino® UNO R4 WiFi and additional nodes.
-Measuring 140x140x1.6 mm with 3.5 mm holes, it ensures that your setup remains firm and organized, making it easier to manage your components and connections, particularly useful in complex projects where multiple sensors and modules need to be fixed in place to ensure consistent performance.
+Measuring 140x140x1.6 mm with 3.5 mm holes, it ensures that your setup remains firm and organized, making it easier to manage your components and connections.

 ### Mechanical Information